azat-co/fullstack-javascript/chapter1/chapter1.md

 Cloud computing consists of the following components:

 -   Infrastructure as a Service (IaaS), including Rackspace and Amazon Web Services
--   Platform as a Service (PaaS), including Heroku and Windows Azure
+-   Platform as a Service (PaaS), including Heroku and Microsoft Azure
 -   Back end as a Service (BaaS), the newest, coolest kid on the block, including Compose and Firebase
 -   Software as a Service (SaaS), including Google Apps and Salesforce.com